-Buffalo State offers a conditional admission acceptance into our ESL program for undergraduate and graduate students who do not meet our English language requirement.
+Buffalo State University offers a conditional admission acceptance into our ESL program for undergraduate and graduate students who do not meet our English language requirement.
 Students accepted into our ESL program will enroll full time and complete the required levels to reach our academic criteria.
 Once they have completed their ESL program, they may matriculate into an academic program of study.

 International Student Housing Options

 All freshmen and sophomores are required to live on-campus.